What does this measure?

-In 2013-17, 5% of youth in Essex County were not in school or not working, similar to the state and less than the national rate of 7%.
+In 2015-19, 6% of youth in Essex County were not in school or not working, similar to the state and less than the national rate of 7%.
 Since 2000, the rates for Essex County, the state and nation have all remained relatively flat.
 Youth populations for most other local areas were too small to yield reliable survey results.

 Essex County's rate was similar to Lake, IL and Westchester, NY, but above Middlesex, MA, which had a rate of 3% in 2015-19.